TheDreamLabUK/logseqSpringThing/docs/README-websocket-diagnostics.md

 ## Troubleshooting Steps

 1. Verify API connectivity with `WebSocketDiagnostics.testApiConnectivity()`
-2. Check DNS resolution with `WebSocketDiagnostics.checkDnsResolution()`
-3. Run full diagnostics with `WebSocketDiagnostics.runDiagnostics()`
+2. Run full diagnostics with `WebSocketDiagnostics.runDiagnostics()`
-4. Review the diagnostics report for specific issues
+3. Review the diagnostics report for specific issues
+4. Verify Vector3 data integrity with `WebSocketDiagnostics.validateVectorData()`
+5. Check edge rendering efficiency with the Edge Manager diagnostics
-5. Apply recommended fixes based on the diagnostics results
+6. Apply recommended fixes based on the diagnostics results

 ## Contributing

 When modifying the WebSocket implementation:

 1. Update the diagnostics tools to match any protocol changes
+2. Maintain the use of THREE.Vector3 throughout the codebase
-2. Test with both the TypeScript and browser versions
+3. Test with both the TypeScript and browser versions
-3. Document any changes to the binary protocol format
+4. Document any changes to the binary protocol format
+5. Ensure edge handling is properly tested since it depends on node position updates